Table of Contents

-India, Pakistan, Nepal, Sri Lanka, and other countries in these regions do not follow any hard and fast rules with regards to personal information.
+India, Pakistan, Nepal, Sri Lanka, and other countries in these regions do not follow any hard and fast rules with regard to personal information.
 No applications are rejected or accepted based on the inclusion of personal information or a photograph.
 We suggest checking the job description thoroughly and making a decision based on that.
 If your target employer specifically asks you to add a picture, make sure to do so.

 Countries in North Africa usually abide by the same standards as the countries in the GCC region.
 On the other hand, countries in the South African region, such as South Africa, Lesotho, Mozambique, Namibia, Zambia, and Zimbabwe, prefer a short CV with personal details such as contact information, gender, relationship status, references, and driver’s license number.
-Recruiters in these countries don’t expect candidates to add a picture to the resume.
+Recruiters in these countries don’t expect candidates to add a picture to their resumes.

-- This list of countries mentioned under any region is not exhaustive and even bound to change.
+- This list of countries mentioned under any region is not exhaustive and is even bound to change.
 Thus, we strongly recommend you Google the resume standards in your target country before you make an application.

 - If you are applying in a country that requires you to add a snapshot, here are a few things to remember: